 In 2025, we plan to review, consult on and update the Rules for large drinking water supplies, those that serve 500 or more people.
-There is an opportunity to work with us to ensure that our rules are fit for purpose for all communities and to consider potential Māori approaches for applicability/incorporation.
+There is an opportunity to work with us to ensure that our rules are fit for purpose for all communities and to consider potential Maōri approaches for applicability/incorporation.

-Community and private supplies
+Increasing our outreach to community and private supplies